Flight control surfaces

-Aircraft flight control surfaces are aerodynamic devices allowing a pilot to adjust and control the aircraft's flight attitude.
+Flight control surfaces are aerodynamic devices allowing a pilot to adjust and control the aircraft's flight attitude.
+The primary function of these is to control the aircraft's movement along the three axes of rotation.
+Flight control surfaces are generally operated by dedicated aircraft flight control systems.

-Development of an effective set of flight control surfaces was a critical advance in the development of aircraft.
-Early efforts at fixed-wing aircraft design succeeded in generating sufficient lift to get the aircraft off the ground, but once aloft, the aircraft proved uncontrollable, often with disastrous results.
-The development of effective flight controls is what allowed stable flight.
+Development of an effective set of flight control surfaces was a critical advance in the history of development of aircraft.
+Early efforts at fixed-wing aircraft design succeeded in generating sufficient lift to get the aircraft off the ground, however with limited control.
+The development of effective flight controls allowed stable flight.